- Consumer IoT Products

 There are several examples that can be highlighted.
 The IEC 62443 family has become over the years the reference standard for industrial cybersecurity, covering also the components and systems.
 UL 2900 is seen as a reference family for security in medical devices.
 ETSI EN 303 645 is a recently finalized standard seen as the main reference for consumer IoT products.
 Finally, ISO 21434 is becoming a majorly recognized standard for cybersecurity processes and functionalities in connected vehicles.

 The road to product compliance (in line with a standard or regulation) starts with careful preparation.
 In some cases, for example for vehicles development, manufacturers need to focus strongly on how to meet all the applicable regulatory requirements from an early phase, to ensure that the vehicles can be afterwards placed on the market.
-The same applies for medical devices, which are also regulated from a security perspective.
+The same applies to medical devices, which are also regulated from a security perspective.
 At the same time, Secura can support manufacturers with design reviews or recommendations to achieve compliance to a certain standard for products such as consumer IoT, network components or industrial products.
 Finally, preparation for an international certification program such as Common Criteria or IEC 62443 can be offered to interested manufacturers.

-One of the most effective way to improve market recognition and demonstrate a good security posture is demonstrating the product's compliance with the relevant international standards.
-Secura can support with testing and compliance services in line with multiple standards, applicable for specific types of products.
+One of the most effective ways to improve market recognition and demonstrate a good security posture is demonstrating the product's compliance with the relevant international standards.
+Secura can support testing and compliance services in line with multiple standards, applicable for specific types of products.
 IEC 62443 testing and compliance can considerably increase the market recognition for industrial products, while UL 2900 compliance is a strong start for medical devices.
 In the world of consumer products, standards such as ETSI EN 303 645 or IoT Security Foundation can be used as a very good baseline for testing.
-Finally, the ISO 21434 standard for automotive cybersecurity management system is a highly recognized standard that vehicle and components manufacturers can seek compliance with.
+Finally, the ISO 21434 standard for automotive cybersecurity management systems is a highly recognized standard that vehicle and components manufacturers can seek compliance with.